smtp2go-oss/wordpress-plugin/README.txt

 = How much will it cost me? =

-SMTP2GO offers a free forever plan that includes 1,000 emails per month.
+SMTP2GO offers a free plan that includes 1,000 emails per month.
 You can use this for your WordPress site but also any other email and SMTP needs you have!
-One account can cover all your inbox delivery needs.
+One account can cover all your inbox delivery and SMTP needs.

 For more email volume per month and fewer restrictions, you can easily upgrade to one of the many available plans to suit your sending needs.
 Paid plans start at $10 USD/month - check out our [pricing here](https://www.smtp2go.com/pricing).

 = Can you tell me about the compatibility of this plugin? = Sure can!
 We replace the default **wp_mail** so most other plugins that need to send email will be compatible.

-We are always looking to improve, so if you do find some compatibility issues, please let us know.
+We are always looking to improve, so if you do find any compatibility issues, please let us know.

 **Email Made Easy** has been tested for Linux and other Unix type operating systems.
 We do not recommend using the plugin on Windows/IIS based systems as we do not currently support these platforms.